Parents & Students

 Legal documentation for Custody/Guardianship/Court Ward status if applicable

-Please contact Michelle Morrison at 231.933.6541 if your son/daughter will be enrolling at Central High School.
+Please contact Emily Spica at 231.933.6509 if your student will be enrolling at Central High School.
 An appointment will be scheduled after all above information has been provided.

 For additional information and enrollment forms, please visit the TCAPS Enrollment Information webpage.